Optical Resonances: From Eigenmodes to Scattering Features: EXPERIMENTAL OBSERVABILITY AND PRACTICAL LIMITS

-Related interference effects include the Kerker effect, where coherent electric and magnetic dipole radiation suppresses backscattering and enables directional response~\cite{kerker1983electromagnetic}.
-In periodic systems, Rayleigh anomalies reflect the opening of diffraction channels and do not represent resonances, whereas Wood anomalies arise more generally from coupling between incident waves and quasi-guided modes, producing sharp scattering features without implying a distinct eigenstate.
-Additional interference-driven phenomena include critical coupling, coherent perfect absorption, and electromagnetically induced transparency, all of which result from a tailored balance or cancellation between radiative pathways and enable complete reflection suppression, enhanced absorption, or narrow transparency windows.
+In periodic systems, Rayleigh anomalies mark the opening diffraction channels and, therefore, do not correspond to resonant eigenmodes.
+They typically appear as sharp kinks or discontinuities in the spectral response.
+By contrast, Wood anomalies are genuinely resonant features associated with the excitation of quasi-guided modes supported by the periodic structure.
+Their interference with the nonresonant background gives rise to characteristic Fano lineshapes in reflection or transmission~\cite{maradudin2016rayleigh}.
+Additional interference-driven phenomena include critical coupling~\cite{yariv2002critical}, coherent perfect absorption~\cite{baranov2017coherent}, and electromagnetically induced transparency~\cite{lukin2001controlling}, all of which result from a tailored balance or cancellation between radiative pathways and enable complete reflection suppression, enhanced absorption, or narrow transparency windows.

 Importantly, most of these scattering features in both single and periodic structures can be understood within the framework of Fano resonances, which provide a general description of reflection, transmission, scattering cross-sections, and even luminescence spectra~\cite{limonov2017fano}.
 However, the Fano resonance itself is not a distinct physical resonance of the system.
-Instead, it represents a universal spectral lineshape for scattering spectra, describing how one or more eigenmodes appear in the far field through their coupling to external scattering channels.
+Instead, it represents a universal spectral lineshape for scattering spectra, describing how one or more eigenmodes appear in the far field through their coupling to external scattering channels (see the bottom part of Fig.~2).
 In the simplest case of a single resonant mode, the Fano resonance is described by

 where $\epsilon = 2(\omega - \omega_\mathrm{res})/\gamma$, $\omega_\mathrm{res}$ is the resonant frequency and $q$ is the Fano asymmetry parameter.
 The total loss $\gamma=\gamma_\text{rad}+\gamma_\text{abs}$ is contributed by radiative and absorption losses.
 In realistic systems, measured spectra are typically governed by multiple or cascaded Fano resonances, reflecting the simultaneous contribution and interference of several modes.